Universal Design for Learning: A Guide for Educators

 At its core, Universal Design for Learning (UDL) is a mindset.
 It’s a set of beliefs and principles that guide educators in everything they do.
 Through UDL, educators can encourage success and improve outcomes by focusing on learner variability and creating customizable learning experiences.

-The UDL approach to teaching minimizes barriers and maximizes learning for all students.
+The UDL approach to teaching minimizes barriers and maximizes outcomes for all learners.
 It begins with the foundational understanding that every learner is highly variable.
 No learner is just one thing; we all have strengths and weaknesses.
-Those strengths and weaknesses become apparent based on the task, the environment, the resources and tools available, and even a learner’s affect (what sort of day he’s having).
+Those strengths and weaknesses become apparent based on the task, the environment, the resources and tools available, and even a learner’s affect (what sort of day they’re having).